 Published on May 9th, 2013 | by Jonathan Gifford

-Why aren’t we more worried about flu pandemics?
+Why weren’t we better prepared for COVID-19?
 The neuroscience of unreasonable optimism

 A disease that killed more people than the First World War.